Big picture

 Support the Mass Municipal Association's "Navigating the Storm" agenda for more financial tools for cities & towns

-Propose a commission to develop an equitable formula for unrestricted local aid
+Propose a commission to develop an equitable formula for unrestricted local aid, which has had no formula for decades

 Close the charter school land grab loophole - in Malden, a charter school has purchased tens of millions of dollars in property not used for classrooms, decimating the tax base in a key commercial district